-In this section we will first discuss the trends of the system over the past decade and then show projections of the contribution rate and funding status.
+In this section, we will first discuss the trends of the system over the past decade, and then show projections of the contribution rate and funding status.
 Please remember that these projections make certain assumptions about future investment returns, future salary increases, future inflation, and future behavior of plan participants.
 We cannot know what will actually happen, but these projections should provide a better understanding of the fund's dynamics.
 Future experience of the fund - particularly the financial market performance - will greatly impact what future contributions are necessary.

 Employers currently contribute to the Plan at the rate of 6.5% of payroll.
-The underlying value of benefits being accumulated is 6.6% of payroll (net of the 2% employee contribution).
-The actuarial employer contribution rate, which includes the value of the benefits plus or minus the 15-year level amortization of any unfunded liability or surplus, is 6.0% for FY 2008-09.
-Our analysis shows that the policy contribution of 6.5% is still reasonable for FY 2008-09.
+The underlying value of benefits being accumulated is 6.47% of payroll (net of the 2% employee contribution).
+The actuarial employer contribution rate, which includes the value of the benefits plus or minus the 15-year level amortization of any unfunded liability or surplus, is 6.9% for FY 2009-10.
+Our analysis shows that the policy contribution of 6.5% is unlikely to be sufficient, as evidenced by the long term funding projections shown later in this section.